Galaxies keep breaking their arms

 However, we showed using N-body simulations that individual spiral arms co-rotate with the stars, and wind up with time (Fig. 1).
 Spiral arms constantly disrupt and form anew, ensuring that a spiral morphology exists at all times, consistent with their ubiquitousness in the Universe.

 Radial migration – stars surf the spirals

-An interesting further prediction is that the migration of metal poor and metal rich stars along leading and trailing sides of the spirals, respectively, gives rise to azimuthal metallicity patterns – a unique prediction of co-rotating spiral arms (Fig. 2, right).
-We later confirmed these streaming motions and metallicity patterns in the external spiral galaxy NGC 6754 from MUSE data (Sanchez-Menguiano, …, Grand et al. 2016 ApJ, 830L, 40).
+An interesting further prediction is that the migration of metal poor and metal rich stars along leading and trailing sides of the spirals, respectively, gives rise to azimuthal metallicity patterns – a unique prediction of co-rotating spiral arms.
+We confirmed these streaming motions and metallicity patterns in the external spiral galaxy NGC 6754 from MUSE data (Sanchez-Menguiano, …, Grand et al. 2016 ApJ, 830L, 40).

 Disc formation in cosmological hydrodynamical simulations

 In addition to idealised N-body simulations, I have worked with cosmological zoom simulations of Milky Way analogues.
 Since 2014, I have lead the Auriga project: a large, high-resolution suite of Milky Way analogues simulated with world-leading numerical simulation techniques and a comprehensive galaxy formation model.
 A unique advantage of these simulations is that they self-consistently produce rotationally supported, star-forming late-type systems with bars and spiral arms (see Fig. 3) across the expected Milky Way mass range (0.5 – 2 x 1012 M⊙), thereby overcoming a historic difficulty for simulations in the Lambda Cold Dark Matter paradigm.